 Four years ago I didn’t know just how dear dual credit opportunities could be to a homeschooling mom.
 Since that time, I’ve found that dual credit is an awesome way to plan high school courses and make college a bit more affordable.

 Your student needs to have a good academic record, and have transcripts or documentation to show what they have done thus far in homeschooling.
-Each college will have its own specific requirements about what they require to become a dual enrollment student.
+However, each college will have its own specific requirements about what they require to become a dual enrollment student.

 1) Finalize or create high quality documents that accurately depict what your child has accomplished over the years.
 LetsHomeschoolHighschool has some great information to help you create a strong transcript.